tflori/dependency-injector/README.md

 # Dependency Injector

 A simple and lightweight dependency injector.
 You will need nothing more to tests your old legacy code.

+Did you ever wondered how complicated it could be to write a dependency injector that works?
+In fact it is very easy and you don't need a tons of classes laying around and learn a dozens of new fancy words.

+It is just a storage of functions and values for a specific key.
+Store your function to create an instance and it get executed the first time you need this instance.

+Sounds to easy?
+What about dependencies?
+Check the examples.
+It is nothing more needed than this.

 ## What is a dependency